asciamanna/asciamanna.github.io/_posts/2014-04-05-self-documenting-code-and-meaningful-comments.md

 ##Not So Meaningful Comments
 Let's get into the types of comments that I think should be replaced when encountered in code.
-Most comments found in a codebase are going to fall into this category.
+Most comments are going to fall into this category.

 ###Commenting how the code works
 If a comment describes how the code works it's either redundant or